jamen/js-packages/packages/json-config-reader/README.md

 fs.writeFileSync("some.json", JSON.stringify({"new": "values!"}));
 var data2 = jc.read("some.json");

-// Both data1 and data2 are the same, because the second `.read` fetched from the cache.
+// data1 and data2 are the same.
+The second `.read` fetched from the cache.

 jc.purgeCache("some.json");
 var data3 = jc.read("some.json");